Subham-Maity/ReactJS-For-Beginners/28.Fetching News category wise in XamNewz React App/README.md

 ![1](https://user-images.githubusercontent.com/97989643/186036271-26a0678b-6cc6-4713-b1cc-f9df9812e4b1.png)

-Figure 1.1: Using React Router in NewsMonkey
+Figure 1.1: Using React Router in XamNewz

 Remember, that we are using the &lt;Route Exact path= “/” /> for the exact matching of the endpoint.